-The Marlborough Sounds is a beautiful part of New Zealand that I had never properly explored before so when friends invited us to go on a boat trip in the Marlborough Sounds we jumped at the chance!
+The Marlborough Sounds is a beautiful part of New Zealand that I had never properly explored before so when friends invited us to spend a few days on their boat in the Marlborough Sounds during our trip to New Zealand we jumped at the chance!

-This green fringe of indented waterways on the coastline at the most northerly part of the South Island were formed millenia ago by the sea flooding river valleys.
+Looking at a Marlborough Sounds map you can see a green fringe of indented waterways on the coastline at the most northerly part of the South Island.
+These geographical features were formed millenia ago by the sea flooding river valleys.
 The area is actually made up of three sounds, namely the Queen Charlotte Sound, the Kenepuru Sound and the Pelorus Sound.

 The Pelorus Sound is where we had our boating adventure and is much quieter, with stunning waterways like Tennyson Inlet and Nydia Bay.